 When summer rolls around, it’s time to break out cooler clothing.
 Shorts, skirts, swimsuits – all clothes designed to reveal more skin.
 But if you’re dealing with spider veins or varicose veins, it can be an embarrassing season.
-At the Skin and Veins Center, Dr. Seiger helps hundreds of patients regain their confidence through ultrasound guided sclerotherapy.
+At the Skin and Vein Center, Dr. Seiger helps hundreds of patients regain their confidence through ultrasound-guided sclerotherapy.

 Once located, Dr. Seiger is able to inject the damaged vein with a solution that collapses and closes the vein, ridding the area of broken, blue, and bulging veins completely.
 Different strengths and types of sclerosants are used depending on the location and size of the affected veins.
 Once the veins have been closed, they dry up and the body slowly absorbs them through its natural healing process.
 Sclerotherapy treats both spider veins as well as varicose veins.

 Most patients experience very little discomfort during their treatment.
 Typical side effects include some temporary bruising and swelling but these side effects are minimal and usually disappear within a few days following treatment.